Silvering can be a symptom of disease, environmental stress, insect feeding, or mineral deficiencies, similar to bronzing.

 Diseases that cause silvering

-Silvering may occur in mosaic, a collection of viral diseases.
+Silvering may occur in mosaics, a collection of viral diseases.
 Leaf silvering is also a symptom of, wait for it, silver leaf.
 Silver leaf is a fungal disease of apple, cherry, and pear.
-If you see whitened areas under the skin of peppers or tomatoes, it may be fruit silvering.
+Fruit silvering refers to whitened areas under the skin of peppers or tomatoes.
 The Phytophthora oomycete causes fruit silvering, avocado root rot, buckeye rot, and potato blight.
-But I digress.

 Environmental stresses that cause silvering

 Drought and temperature extremes can cause silvering.
-Chemical overspray and pollution can also cause leaves to turn silver.
-This is common among tomatoes and peppers.
-Also known as chimera or head silvering, environmental stress can turn leaves grayish-green and smaller than normal.
+Chemical overspray and pollution can also cause leaves to turn silver, especially among tomatoes and peppers.
+Also known as chimera or head silvering, environmental stress can turn leaves grayish-green and small.
 You may also see blisters on the leaves and pale streaks on the stems.
 When this occurs, flowers are usually sterile.
-Any fruit that grows will have grayish-green streaks and be less flavorful.
+Any fruit that grows will have grayish-green streaking and be less flavorful.
 If you see white patches on fruit, it is probably sunscald.

 Silvering due to insect feeding